sentinel-seed/sentinel/docs/PURPOSE_GATE.md

 # The Purpose Gate: Teleological Alignment in Practice

-> The absence of harm is not sufficient — there must be genuine purpose.
+> The absence of harm is not sufficient; there must be genuine purpose.

 ## Overview